| Michael Olshin Textual

 values that the Torah is trying to inculcate, will transform the students into active

 learners, and enhance their sense of being connected to the learning process.
+Finally, I will demonstrate this approach (of teaching values through the perspective

 of Pshat) with two examples of thematic and textual analysis of biblical schemes in